-When a student demonstrates potential for earning high school credit for Spanish (determined by home language survey and teacher identification) but did not complete the Dual Language or Spanish for Spanish Speakers program in middle school, the student can take a credit by exam after 8th grade in order to access the accelerated pathway, which could lead to college credit.
+When a student demonstrates potential for earning high school credit for Spanish (determined by home language survey and teacher identification) but has not been enrolled in the Dual Language program in middle school, the student can take a credit by exam (CBE) after 8th grade in order to access the accelerated language pathway in high school, which could lead to college credit.
 All credit by exam guidelines apply.